Last Updated on by

 This three-season mummy bag is great for ultralight backpackers and is designed for warm – not extreme – temperatures.
 It has a silky fabric that feels nice even during hot weather.
 Dual zippers help with ventilation and make it easier to get in and out, and the goose down fill has been treated with Dow Defender to block water in wet conditions.
 Keep your most important items protected thanks to the internal stash pocket.

 Rectangular and roomy, The North Face Dolomite 40 Sleeping Bag has an old school look with modern features.
-Its Heatseeker Eco synthetic insulation will work even when damp to keep you warm.
+Its Heatseeker Eco synthetic sleeping bag insulation will work even when damp to keep you warm.
 There’s also a wraparound footbox zipper and you can fully unzip the bag to lay it out flat.

 The ultralight REI Co-Op Helio Down 45 Sleeping Bag is super easy to pack because it can compress down so small.
 Ideal for fair weather or to use inside another sleeping bag as a liner for extra warmth, the fill is water-resistant and performs well even in wet conditions.
 The long side can unzip to turn the bag into a quilt, and even though its regular shape is mummy-style, it’s still nice and roomy.
 There’s also a zipper on the short side to let the bag vent.